p-sun/my-mac-setup-with-themes/README.md

 ```
 * Quit iTerm2 and restart it to see the new Powerline Shell.
 * To set the scheme to `SolarizedDark`, chose the scheme from Preferences -> Profiles -> Colors -> Color presets.
 	* My other favorite color schemes are in this repo.
 Double click a scheme to install.
+Grape is my current favourite.
 	* [More schemes can be found here.](https://github.com/mbadolato/iTerm2-Color-Schemes)

 ## Git Shortcuts